sunshine-2049/350filemanager-and-mpv-for-arkos-/README.md

 # MPV for arkos
-1.we'd better do this in a aarch64 docker env（I'm not suggestion that you do these on your gameplayer）
+by the way, if you use the binary file in the release, ignore the step 1-4 1.we'd better do this in a aarch64 docker env（I'm not suggestion that you do these on your gameplayer）
 ```
 # pull a ubuntu19.10 docker images